Board of Directors

 Jessie is currently the VP/CNO at UCHealth Medical Center of the Rockies.
 Jessie has been an employee of UCHealth for 15 years and his previous roles include bedside nursing, Nurse Manager of multiple ICU’s and Director of Critical Care Services at Medical Center of the Rockies and Poudre Valley Hospital.
 He holds a Master’s Degree in Informatics and Health System Leadership and is Certified in Executive Nurse Practice.

-Director- South District
+Director- Southeast District

 Rose Ann Scibona, MSN, RN, NE-BC